eonu/sequentia/README.md

 In earlier versions of the package (<0.8.0), an approximate dynamic time warping algorithm implementation ([`fastdtw`](https://github.com/slaypni/fastdtw)) was used in hopes of speeding up k-NN predictions, as the authors of the original FastDTW paper [[2]](#references) claim that approximated DTW alignments can be computed in linear memory and time - compared to the O(N^2) runtime complexity of the usual exact DTW implementation.

 However, I was recently contacted by [Prof. Eamonn Keogh](https://www.cs.ucr.edu/~eamonn/) (at _University of California, Riverside_), whose recent work [[3]](#references) makes the surprising revelation that FastDTW is generally slower than the exact DTW algorithm that it approximates.
-Upon switching from the `fastdtw` package to [`dtaidistance`](https://github.com/wannesm/dtaidistance) (a very solid implementation of exact DTW with fast pure C compiled functions), DTW k-NN predictions times were indeed reduced drastically.
+Upon switching from the `fastdtw` package to [`dtaidistance`](https://github.com/wannesm/dtaidistance) (a very solid implementation of exact DTW with fast pure C compiled functions), DTW k-NN prediction times were indeed reduced drastically.

 I would like to thank Prof. Eamonn Keogh for directly reaching out to me regarding this finding!